rafaqz/Stencils.jl/README.md

  Memory estimate: 4.06 KiB, allocs estimate: 74.
 ```

-Stencils.jl will:

-- Run on parallel CPUs and GPUs using KernelAbstractions.jl
-- Use any stencil neighborhood shapes and sizes (e.g. Moore and Von Neumann, but also ad-hoc custom offsets).
-- Have an easy to use, concise syntax.
-- Allow broadcasting stencil operations (not with broadcast syntax tho).
-- Allow using stencil in arbitrary loops both to read and write,
+Stencils can be used standalone, outside of `mapstencil`.
+For example
-  such as in spatial cost-distance models.
+in iterative cost-distance models.
+Stencils provides stencil `indices`,
-- Provide tools for array switching: where two-layered arrays can be used for
-  multiple steps of a simulations, or applying filters repeatedly using the same memory.

-It should be usefull for image filtering and convolutions, but has no explicit image or color dependencies.
+method so you can use them to write values into an array for the stencil
+shape, around your specified center index.

+## Note

-Expect occasional API breakages, Stencils.jl is being extracted from DynamicGrids.jl, and some coordination
+Expect occasional API breakages, Stencils.jl is being extracted from DynamicGrids.jl,
-may be required over 2023.
+and some coordination and changes may be required over 2023.